dideler/seven-languages-in-seven-weeks/ruby/README.md

 as opposed to at compile time.
 For example, this allows for a [read–eval–print loop][REPL] (REPL), which facilitates exploratory programming, debugging, and rapid iteration.
 The REPL includes the programmer more frequently than the classic edit-compile-run-debug cycle.
-It also allows programmers to easily perform "monkey patching", that is, modifying code at runtime.
+Ruby's runtime evaluation also allows for "monkey patching" (modifying code at runtime) and dynamic typing (types are evaluated at runtime).

-Such flexibility and design choices come with a cost, mainly speed and execution safety.<sup>2</sup>
+Such flexibility and design choices come with a cost, mainly speed and execution safety.<sup>2</sup> It's no wonder that the Ruby community takes testing very seriously.
+But to most Rubyists these inconveniences are a small price to pay for the efficiency gains and the enjoyability they get from using the language.
-But to most Rubyists that's a small price to pay for the efficiency gains and the enjoyability they get from using the language.
-If you haven't found any joy in programming lately, give Ruby a try, it may just make programming fun again.
+If you haven't found any joy in programming lately, give Ruby a try, it may just make programming fun again.<sup>3</sup>

 ---